erickbytes/lofipython/content/blog/troubleshooting-tracebacks-to-resurrect-a-web2py-app.rst

 Back in 2016, I `built a web2py app <https://lofipython.com/askkevinparker-com-my-first-web-app-other-notes>`__
 as my first web application.
-It accepts a prompt from the user and primitively attempts to match that text to a line of Kevin Parker's lyrics.
+It accepts a prompt from the user and primitively attempts to match that text to a line of Kevin Parker's lyrics written for the band Tame Impala.

 I didn't look at the app's code for many years.
 I just needed to log into `PythonAnywhere <https://pythonanywhere.com>`__ every 3 months and hit a button to keep it running on their free plan.
 Until I decided to update it recently.

 Tame Impala released a new album and lots of additional tracks to import to the app.
 Just need to update the database with new music.
-No big deal easy peasy, right?
-Wrong!
+No big deal, right?

-Part of the problem was that I didn't remember where the important code like the controller default.py and HTML files were after not seeing it for 5+ years.
+Part of the problem witgh updating the app was that I didn't remember where the important code like the controller default.py and relevant HTML files were after not seeing it for 5+ years.
 It took some time to remember the folder structure of a web2py project.
+Since it was my first project ever, documentation was nonexistent.
+I could have saved myself a lot of grief if I'd wrote down some notes when I made the app.

-One thing I like about web2py is that once it is installed, the development server is easily started by running the web2py.py file:
+web2py is relatively easy to grasp for Python developers.
+One thing I like is that once it is installed, the development server is easily started by running the web2py.py file:

 .. code:: console